 Separating timber floors with joists to meet Part E

-Ensure your separating timber floors with joists meet Part E Building Regulations using Noisestop Systems range of floor soundproofing solutions.
-This guide will show you which materials to use to pass Building Regulation Part E using acoustic underlay mats, sound insulation slabs, soundbreaker bars and acoustic plasterboard.
-Alternative methods can be used including using floating floors instead of acoustic underlays to comply with Building Regulations.
-For more information take a look through our guide to soundproofing floors using a floating floor to meet Part E for separating floors.
+Ensure you are separating timber floors with joists to meet Part E Building Regulations using Noisestop Systems range of floor soundproofing solutions.
+This guide will show you which materials to pass Building Regulation Part E using acoustic underlay mats, sound insulation slabs, soundbreaker bars and acoustic plasterboard.
+Alternative methods, including floating floors instead of acoustic underlays, can be used to comply with Building Regulations.
+For more information, look through our guide to soundproofing floors using a floating floor to meet Part E for separating floors.

-In order for the separating floors to meet Part E you will have to meet the following levels of impact and airborne sound.
+For the separating floors to meet Part E, you must meet the following levels of impact and airborne sound.

 - Airborne sound 43dB your floor must achieve a higher figure when tested

 - Impact sound 62dB (new build) or 64dB (conversion) your floors must achieve a lower figure